 A business and an employee are partners, in that they both have something the other needs.
 Both need to contribute for there to be an effective partnership.
 Sometimes, people fail to realize that they are not contributing.
 They will continue to work in a position that they do not enjoy or have lost interest in, simply because they need the work.
 While this is understandable, it does not benefit the business.

-Coaching someone out of a job is helping the employee to understand that it’s in his/her best interest to leave voluntarily.
-It’s giving them the option of finding another role, internally or externally, that’s a better fit for their skills, giving them the opportunity to be more successful.
+Coaching someone out of a job is a way of helping an employee understand that it’s in their best interest to leave voluntarily.
+This approach can give them another opportunity to be successful.
+It gives them the option to find another role, without the stigma of being fired, that’s a better fit for their skills and talents.

-- Preparation: The steps required to coach an employee out of a job are very similar to the steps required to have a disciplinary discussion.
-You still need to gather evidence, document the poor performance, and be prepared to give plenty of examples for a strong case for why the employee is just not cutting it.
+The steps required to coach an employee out of a job are very similar to the steps required to have a disciplinary discussion.
+You still need to gather evidence, document the poor performance, and be prepared to give examples for a strong case to convince the employee to move on.

-- They could look for another position inside the company or externally.
-The amount of time you give an employee to do this depends on a lot of factors, including the length of service, the attitude of the employee, and the strength of the relationship.
-Whatever you decide, it’s important to establish a deadline.
-Something like: “You’ve got four weeks to find another position, either internally or externally, that’s a better fit for your skills.
-However, if at the end of that time you can’t find another position, I’m going to have to start the formal disciplinary process, which could lead to termination.
-In the meantime, I expect you to continue to make every effort to improve your performance.”
+- They could look for another position.
+The amount of time you give an employee to do this depends on many factors, including the length of service, the attitude of the employee, and the strength of the relationship.
+Whatever you decide, it’s important to establish a deadline, and let them know you still expect them to work until the deadline is up

-- If they choose not to resign or look for another position, then you let them know you have no choice but to begin the disciplinary process immediately.
+- If they choose not to resign or look for another position, you should let them know you have no choice but to begin the disciplinary process immediately